-- Group 6: Exempt Research – For research personnel who engage in Exempt research.
+- Group 6: exempt research – For research personnel who engage in Exempt research.
 This group does not satisfy the educational requirements for Groups 1-5.
-Note: Training in.
-Recertification of the training must be completed every three years.
-Note: Groups 1-3 will satisfy the training requirements of Group 6.
+Note: Recertification of the training must be completed every three years.
+Groups 1-3 will satisfy the training requirements of Group 6.

 Research personnel at the Main Line Health hospitals are required to take one of the BASIC courses.
 The BASIC training courses are valid for three years.
 After three years have passed, you are required to re-certify by taking a REFRESHER Course that corresponds with the appropriate Group listed above.
 Please note that the REFRESHER Courses are for those who wish to continue research upon expiration of the three-year certification period.
 Refresher courses are also valid for three years.